Chesapeake and Ohio 2716

-Chesapeake and Ohio Railway 2716 is a preserved K-4 class "Berkshire" type steam locomotive, built in 1943 by the American Locomotive Company (ALCO) for the Chesapeake and Ohio Railway (C&O).
+Chesapeake and Ohio Railway 2716 is a preserved K4 Class "Berkshire" type steam locomotive, built in 1943 by the American Locomotive Company (ALCO) for the Chesapeake and Ohio Railway (C&O).
 While most railroads referred to these 2-8-4 type locomotives as Berkshires, the C&O referred to them as Kanawhas after the Kanawha River, which flows through West Virginia.
 Used as a dual service locomotive, No. 2716 and its classmates served the C&O in a variety of duties until being retired from revenue service in 1956.

 Donated to the Kentucky Railway Museum of New Haven, Kentucky in 1959, No. 2716 has been restored to operation in excursion service twice since its retirement from the C&O, first in 1981 for the Southern Railway's steam program until 1982, and again in 1996 for a few brief excursions for the Fort Wayne Railroad Historical Society (FWRHS) in New Haven, Indiana.
 The locomotive is undergoing an extensive rebuild to operating condition for a third excursion career, under lease by the Kentucky Steam Heritage Corporation.